hz-zhu/NPD-micro-saccade-detection/README.md

   - For the installation of the GSL, please visit https://www.gnu.org/software/gsl/.
 (Version 2.5 or higher required)
   - For the installation of the Intel compiler, please visit https://software.intel.com/en-us/parallel-studio-xe.
 (If not using the Intel compiler, proper configuration would be required before compiling the project due to the use of the header: omp.h)

+  For the detailed description regarding the theoretical background and the analytical results of our algorithm, please read our paper:

+  Hongzhi Zhu et el.
+"The Neyman Pearson Detection of Microsaccades with Maximum Likelihood Estimation of Parameters."
+Journal of Vision (2019) [under review]

+  If you wish to use our algorithm, please cite the aforementioned paper.

   **In the directory _NPD-micro-saccade-detection/NPD_v5_, the following files are contained:**